nasser00/Naveen-project/README.md

 data generated is saved in data  folder within the source_code  directory `source_code/data`
 ## Demo
-To deploy this project run demo file and make sure that you are in source directory
+To deploy this project run demo file and make sure that you are in source_code directory

 https://github.com/nasser00/Naveen-project/blob/main/tutorial/demo.ipynb